-This document sets out the assessment of the policies and sites contained in the Proposed Modifications to the Bradford Waste Management DPD Submission Draft (2017).
-Section 2 of the document contains assessment matrices for all the policies contained in the Proposed Modifications to the Bradford Waste Management DPD Submission Draft.
+This document sets out the assessment of the policies and sites contained in the Bradford Waste Management DPD Submission Draft (2016).
+Section 2 of the document contains assessment matrices for all the policies contained in the Bradford Waste Management DPD Submission Draft.
 These are:

-- Vision and Objectives for Waste Management; - W1: Cross Boundary Working; - W2: Bradford's Future Waste Capacity Requirements; - W3: Proposed Waste Site Allocations.
-Please note that Policy W3 contains only a list of sites and these have been assessed in Section 3 of this document; - W4: Sites for Construction, Demolition and Excavation Waste; - W5: Sites For Agricultural Waste; - W6: Sites for Hazardous Waste; - W7: Sites for Residual Waste for Final Disposal (i.e. Landfill); - WDM1: Unallocated Sites; - WDM 2: Assessing All Applications for New and Expanded Waste Management Facilities; - WDM3: Applications Resulting in the Loss of a Proposed or Existing Waste Management Facility; - WDM4: Waste Management within Development; and - WDM5: Landfill Development for Final Disposal of Residual Waste.
+- Vision and Objectives for Waste Management (see page 4 below); - W1: Cross Boundary Working (see page 15 below); - W2: Bradford's Future Waste Capacity Requirements (see page 22 below); - W3: Proposed Waste Site Allocations.
+Please note that Policy W3 contains only a list of sites and these have been assessed in the second part of this document; - W4: Sites for Construction, Demolition and Excavation Waste (see page 31 below); - W5: Sites For Agricultural Waste (see page 38 below); - W6: Sites for Hazardous Waste (see page 44 below); - W7: Sites for Residual Waste for Final Disposal (i.e. Landfill) (see page 50 below); - WDM1: Unallocated Sites (see page 60 below); - WDM 2: Assessing All Applications for New and Expanded Waste Management Facilities (see page 67 below); - WDM3: Applications Resulting in the Loss of a Proposed or Existing Waste Management Facility (see page 75 below); - WDM4: Waste Management within Development (see page 79 below); and - WDM5: Landfill Development for Final Disposal of Residual Waste (see page 84 below).